 The internet becomes a riskier place each day, and technology works to guard against incoming threats.
 In your browsing, you may have noticed that browsers will display a little icon, generally a lock or a warning, next to your URL search bar.
-Just what do these mean, anyways?
+Just what do these mean for website security, anyways?

 To understand those little security icons and the SSL certificates that accompany them, we first have to understand basic encryption technology.
 Encryption is an old practice that has been in use since far before computers came around.
 It involves coding the message to be deciphered only with the correct key.
 Without the key, decoding or deciphering the message is nearly impossible.
 Encryption today applies this principle using mathematics and algorithms to make them far more advanced and nearly impossible to decode by chance or brute force.